MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/define-maintain-channel-clients-registers-hw-stations.md

 Navigation: Click **Retail and Commerce** &gt; **Channel setup** &gt; **POS setup** &gt; **POS profiles** &gt; **Hardware profiles**.

-A hardware profile identifies the hardware that is connected to a POS register or a hardware station.
+A hardware profile identifies the hardware that is connected to a POS register through an integrated or shared hardware station.
 The hardware profile is also used to specify the payment processor parameters that should be used during communication with the payment software development kit (SDK).
 (The payment SDK is deployed as part of the hardware station.)

 ### Hardware station

 Navigation: Click **Retail and Commerce** &gt; **Channels** &gt; **Stores** &gt; **All stores**.
 Select a store, and then click the **Hardware stations** FastTab.

 A hardware station is an instance of business logic that drives POS peripherals.
 A hardware station is automatically installed together with MPOS.
 Alternatively, the hardware station can be installed as a stand-alone component, and then accessed by MPOS or Cloud POS through a web service.
 The hardware station must be defined at the channel level.

-### Hardware station profile

-Navigation: Click **Retail and Commerce** &gt; **Channel setup** &gt; **POS setup** &gt; **POS profiles** &gt; **Hardware station profiles**.

-Whereas the hardware station itself is specified at the channel level includes instance-specific information, such as the URL for the hardware station, the hardware station profile includes information that can be static or shared across multiple hardware stations.
-The static information includes the port that should be used, the hardware station package, and the hardware profile.
-The static information also includes a description of the type of hardware station that is being deployed, such as **Checkout** or **Returns**, depending on the hardware that is required for each specific hardware station.

 ## Scenarios